Frequently Asked Questions

 Is the price shown for an institution or a single user?

-Our pricing structure reflects the understanding that many of our subscribers are institutions.
+Our pricing structure starts at $625 and reflects the understanding that most of our subscribers are institutions.
 Our pricing varies depending on the size of the population served by the institution.
+Please contact us at firstname.lastname@example.org for specific pricing.

 Digest Digital Access Agreement Notes